OscarJauffret/Tomate-Mozza/README.md

 This is a reinforcement learning project that aims to teach an agent to play the game Trackmania Nations Forever.
 TMInterface is used to interact with the game.

-> [!Note]
-> This is a university project, it is still under development.

 ## Requirements

 - [Trackamania Nations Forever (Steam, it's free)](https://store.steampowered.com/app/11020/TrackMania_Nations_Forever/)